jaspervermeulen/jaspervermeulen/README.md

 - I studied Digital Design and Development @ [Devine]
 - Currently working as a JavaScript Developer @ [Wheelhouse]
-- Main interest in front-end / JavaScript development
+- Main interest in UX/UI and JavaScript development
 - Based in Bruges, Belgium

 ### Let's get social!